ap-csa-2024-2025/intro-assignment-MXNVWIWNVNMX/README.md

 6. Commit your files with a commit message.
 7. Synchronize your repository.

-## About Me
+## About Me to get more
 Answer the questions below
 * Something interesting about me is
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: familiar
-* List your sports and extracurriculars you participate in making more changes commit again push agian sync again hheehehe
+* List your sports and extracurriculars you participate in tring